KelvinJC/Enterprise-Data-Warehouse-Design/README.md

  [Here's the full list of business rules of Treasure House](business_rules.md)

-#### Choice of data warehouse architecture.
-In my design, I followed the Inmon data warehouse model.
-This architectural pattern follows a top-down approach where all business data is stored in a single repository and then flows through pipelines to different data marts which are specific to each business unit.

 #### Entity relationship
-After the analysis is concluded to yield th business rules, we can deduce the business logic and represent that with an Entity Relational Data Model (ERD).
+After the analysis is concluded to yield the business rules, we can represent the findings with an Entity Relational Data Model (ERD).
 The ER model is used as a tool to design relational databases.
 In the ER model, entities are objects that exist independently of any other entities in the database.
 The building blocks of an ER diagram are entities and attributes.

 An entity can be a noun: person, place or thing.
 In an ER diagram, an entity is drawn as a rectangle.
 Entities have attributes which are the data elements that characterize the entity.
 Attributes tell us more about the entity.
 In an ER diagram, attributes are drawn as ovals.